ror-community/ror-site/content/blog/2022-11-07-case-study-osf.md

 author = "Amanda French"
 +++

-This interview with Eric Olson of the Center for Open Science is the first in a series of interviews with ROR adopters, "Case Studies in ROR Integration."
-We hope the posts in this series will provide in-depth detail on why and how people are choosing to integrate ROR IDs into their systems.
+This interview with Eric Olson of the Center for Open Science is the first in a new series of interviews, "Case Studies in ROR Integration," a series designed to provide in-depth detail on why and how people are choosing to integrate ROR IDs into their systems.

 {{% callout color="green" icon="no-icon" %}}
 ### Key quotations